Estuary

 -Not widely used

-Estuary Flow as a Debezium Alternative
+Estuary as a Debezium Alternative

 Allow me to do a quick introduction before getting into the nitty-gritty details of how we fully manage a streaming CDC implementation, and in our humble view, make up for some of the inherent shortcomings of Debezium that require intervention.

 Estuary writes its own open-source connectors for each database.
 These connectors use the same mechanism as Debezium (pull from write ahead or transaction log) to avoid hammering the production database.
-Flow is built on top of the open-source Gazette distributed pub-sub streaming framework.
+Estuary is built on top of the open-source Gazette distributed pub-sub streaming framework.
 Data flows from the write-ahead log connector and is ingested into a real-time data lake of JSON files that store both batch and real-time data.

-Estuary Flow vs. Debezium
+Estuary vs. Debezium

 Estuary provides both open-source connectors as well as no-code platform for creating cloud-based CDC pipelines.